In this blog, we answer some of your frequently asked questions around the order in which you should take your ACCA exams.

 Other than that, there’s no benefit to taking the fundamental papers in any particular order.
 They don’t have any strong relationship to one another.

-Which ACCA paper should you take first?
-Lots of students have asked us that, and our answer is this.
-The first ACCA paper you should take should be the paper you think you’ll be most comfortable with.
+Tip: The first ACCA paper you should take should be the paper you think you’ll be most comfortable with.

 There’s lots of overlap between papers at this level, which might affect which papers you choose and which order you take them in.